Clinical Epidemiology Yellow Book

 3.4 HAD6360H Internship Description

 The Research Internship requires a proposal from the student, put together with a faculty member, and must be submitted to the Program Assistant for the Program Director’s approval.
 The proposal is usually for a research project which the student will complete under the supervision of the faculty member.
+The work completed for a research internship should be roughly equivalent to that required for a course.
+Therefore, development of a research proposal, part of a research project, contribution to a systematic review would all be appropriate (i.e. make sure you are not doing a mini MSc thesis).
 The outline must clearly state what the student will do and how the student will be evaluated.
 Proposals must be signed by the student and faculty member.
 Proposals must be approved prior to starting your research practicum.

 Please complete the HAD6360H Proposal – [Word Doc] and the Request for Reading and/or Research Course form, and return to the Program Assistant: email@example.com.
 An Approval Confirmation email will be sent to both the student and supervisor.